bard/emacs-run-command/README.md

 ## Configuration

-Customize `run-command-recipes` and add the recipe functions to the list.
-That is the only strictly necessary configuration.
+Write recipe functions into your init file as described in the [quickstart](#quickstart) and the [tutorial](#tutorial-adding-commands), then add them via `M-x customize` to the `run-command-recipes` variable.
+This is the only required configuration.

 By default, commands are run in `compilation-mode`.
 See [Lightweight external command integration in Emacs via compilation mode](https://massimilianomirra.com/notes/lightweight-external-command-integration-in-emacs-via-compilation-mode/) for some notes on how to make the most of `compilation-mode`.
 An alternative method (and probably future default) is `term-mode` plus `compilation-minor-mode`, especially useful for commands with rich output such as colors, progress bars, and screen refreshes, while preserving `compilation-mode` functionality.
 Set `run-command-run-method` to `term` and please comment on [issue #2](https://github.com/bard/emacs-run-command/issues/2) if you find issues.